AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     end Mod_Attribute;

-The :ada:`Mod` attribute will correctly convert from any integer type to a given modular type, using wraparound semantics.
-Thus, :ada:`F` will return the all-ones bit pattern, for whatever modular type is passed to :ada:`Formal_Modular`.
+In this example, :ada:`F` will return the all-ones bit pattern, for whatever modular type is passed to :ada:`Formal_Modular`.

 .. todo::